mirceanton/ansible_role-proxmox_vgpu/README.md

 This role requires that you get a hold of the Nvidia vGPU driver version 510.85.03 for linux kvm.
 Details on how to obtain it can be found [here](https://gitlab.com/polloloco/vgpu-proxmox/-/tree/master#obtaining-the-driver).

+Once you obtained the driver file, make sure to place it in the `/opt/` directory **before** running the role.
+An example playbook is listed below.

 Role Variables
 --------------